 Lev Dolgov of Russia emailed me (Sept 2009) to say that he has found that

-if a<b then a/b and (b-a)/b have CFs which are the reverse of
+if a<b then a/b is less than 1 and (b-a)/b have CFs which are the reverse of

 each other when the alternative form of each reversed CF is used.